AntonSol919/linkspace/homepage/index.md

 **Lock-in** the users, and **lock-out** any threat to the platform's place in your life.

 We should break these locks.

+This dynamic is widespread in online system, not just in social media.
+But to be clear, w.r.t. social media.
+Collectively training an algorithm to keep you engaged is a personal choice.
+It is not the crux of the matter.
+The problem is doing so in a paradigm where a few people have total and unshakable control over the experience of every user.

 [Option 2]{#option2}, blockchains.
 They are hyped to be many things, and some people believe blockchains will be the foundation of our digital space going forward.